MattLemmon/bp-barebones/readme.md

 __BePro BareBones__

-_Mobile Only_

-WordPress Theme for use with BePro Plugin
+WordPress Theme designed for use with BePro Listings Plugin.

 This is a child theme based on the Twenty Twelve theme.